CommunityToolkit/dotnet/README.md

 ## 🚀 Contribution

 Do you want to contribute?
-Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.
+Check out our [.NET Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.

 ## 📦 NuGet Packages

 NuGet is a standard package manager for .NET applications which is built into Visual Studio.
-When you open solution in Visual Studio, choose the *Tools* menu > *NuGet Package Manager* > *Manage NuGet packages for solution…* Enter one of the package names mentioned in [Windows Community Toolkit NuGet Packages](https://docs.microsoft.com/windows/communitytoolkit/nuget-packages) table to search for it online.
+When you open solution in Visual Studio, choose the *Tools* menu > *NuGet Package Manager* > *Manage NuGet packages for solution…* Enter one of the package names mentioned in [.NET Community Toolkit NuGet Packages](https://docs.microsoft.com/windows/communitytoolkit/nuget-packages) table to search for it online.

 ## 🌍 Roadmap